How to Say "If the princess goes to the village, the princess can see the stars" in Korean | -(으)면 Grammar

 Quick Answer: "If the princess goes to the village, the princess can see the stars" in Korean is "공주가 마을에 가면, 별을 볼 수 있어요." (gongjuga maeule gamyeon, byeoleul bol su iteoyo.).
 It uses the -(으)면 grammar pattern (If/When (-(으)면)).
 Level: A2.

-Learn how to say "If the princess goes to the village, the princess can see the stars" in Korean: "공주가 마을에 가면, 별을 볼 수 있어요.".
-This sentence uses the -(으)면 grammar pattern (If/When (-(으)면)), a key building block for Korean learners at the A2 level.
+How would a Korean say "If the princess goes to the village, the princess can see the stars"?
+Exactly like this: "공주가 마을에 가면, 별을 볼 수 있어요.".
+Notice the -(으)면 ending — once you recognize it, you will spot it everywhere.

 What does "If the princess goes to the village, the princess can see the stars" mean in Korean?

-The Korean sentence "공주가 마을에 가면, 별을 볼 수 있어요." translates to "If the princess goes to the village, the princess can see the stars." in English. "공주가 마을에 가면, 별을 볼 수 있어요." is a simple A1–A2 sentence that paints a clear scene.
-It ends with "-요" so it feels polite and warm.
-It is perfect for fairy-tale style narration.
+The Korean sentence "공주가 마을에 가면, 별을 볼 수 있어요." translates to "If the princess goes to the village, the princess can see the stars." in English.
+Korean learners love sentences like "공주가 마을에 가면, 별을 볼 수 있어요." because they are practical and memorable.
+Meaning "if the princess goes to the village, the princess can see the stars", it teaches core vocabulary and grammar in a single, elegant package.

 Pronunciation guide: gongjuga maeule gamyeon, byeoleul bol su iteoyo.